 Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
-If you so choose, you can set up a website that only you or somebody with a username and password can view.
+If you so choose, you can set up a private website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

 Websites are stored on special computers known as servers.
 A server can hold one or thousands of websites depending on its configuration and specifications.

 Servers act in very much the same way as a computer or laptop.
 They hold files, bits of data and information that can be called and viewed upon request.
-When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another web page or the search results in Google, the server recognises the command and sends a copy of the requested page to the person’s browser.
+When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another website or the search results in Google, the server recognises the command and sends a copy of the requested page to the person’s browser.

 Servers are located in data centres dotted around the world.
 Websites stored on servers physically located closer to you tend to load faster than those located on the opposite side of the world.
 I say ‘typically’ because there are many other factors that determine the download speed of a web page.

 A website can run on one server.
 In fact, for really small sites you only need one tiny section of a server.
-Larger sites might get by using one server, whereas huge sites or online service providers need hundreds, thousands or even millions.
+Larger sites might get by using one server, whereas huge sites or online service providers need hundreds, thousands or even millions of servers.

 Let’s look at Google, for example.
 Google is a huge company providing many services to people and businesses everywhere.
 Can you imagine how appalling its service would be if it only used a small section of one server?